nailauiuxdesign/Agent-Ping-Pong/README.md

 -----
 #  Global Podcaster App
-* **User Interaction:** The podcaster interacts only with the **Frontend**, which is a clean, simple web interface for managing their account and podcasts.
-  * **Your Application Infrastructure:**
-      * The **Frontend**
-      *
 * **Track**: App Builder
 * **Problem**: Podcasts have a global audience, but language barriers limit their reach.
 Dubbing a podcast is expensive and time-consuming.
 * **Solution**: A web app where a podcaster can submit their RSS feed.
 The app automatically fetches new episodes, transcribes them, translates the text into a target language, and then uses a clone of the host's voice to generate a fully translated audio episode.
 The new translated podcast gets its own RSS feed.
 * **Tech Stack**:
     	* **Coral Protocol**: To orchestrate the entire pipeline: an "RSS Fetch Agent," a "Transcription Agent," a "Translation Agent," and a "Voice Synthesis Agent."
      	* **ElevenLabs**: The star of the show for the voice cloning and audio generation.
      	* **Mistral AI**: To provide high-quality, context-aware translations.

 -----